 Depression is a weakness.
 We live in a culture that values mental stamina, hard work, and perseverance.
 These qualities can be great things, but sometimes we might value them a bit too much.
 If we live in an environment where we’re supposed to be more than capable on our own, it can be viewed as a weakness when someone needs an extra push – especially when the issue holding them back isn’t physically visible.

 If people just changed their attitude, they wouldn’t have depression.
 It’s true that positive thinking can help lessen the symptoms of depression, but it’s inaccurate to reduce depression to simply a state of mind.
-There are chemical imbalances happening in the brain that often make depressed people feel empty or worthless; finding the positives in life when you feel this way can be difficult to say the least.
+There are chemical imbalances happening in the brain that often make depressed people feel empty or worthless; finding the positives in life when you feel this way can be difficult, to say the least.

+While there may be information on the Neurocore website relating to certain conditions, should a medical condition exist, promptly see your own physician or health provider.
+Neurocore does not offer medical diagnosis or treatment advice.
 Neurocore makes no claims that it can cure any conditions, including any conditions referenced on its website or in print materials, including ADHD, anxiety, autism, depression, traumatic brain injury, post-traumatic stress disorder, migraines, headaches, stress, sleep disorders, Alzheimer’s and dementia.
-If you take prescription medications for any of these conditions, you should consult with your doctor before discontinuing use of such medications.
+If you take prescription medications for any of these conditions, you should consult with your physician before discontinuing use of such medications.